chia-a/Coverage-based-Query-Rewriting/README.md

 ### Organization of the repository
 This repository is organized as follows:

 - *1_coverage_rewriting_sql.py* : this file contains the code for running CRBase and all the improved versions (CRBaseP, CRBaseI, CRBaseIP).
-Notice that in the code you will find also additional information needed for the experimental evaluation.
+Notice that in the code you will find also additional information needed for the experimental evaluation
-- *2_calc_measures_sol.py* : this file contains the grid-based and the solution-based measures that have been defined for evaluating the solution of the proposed approach (for more details see the reference paper)
+- *2_calc_measures_sol.py* : this file contains the grid-based and the solution-based measures that have been defined for evaluating the solution of the proposed approach (for more details see the reference paper [2])
 - *2_calc_measures_sample.py* : this file contains the measures for evaluating the impact of the sample.
-Notice that you need to add the computation of the average values for obtaining the sample-based measures as discussed in the reference paper
+Notice that you need to add the computation of the average values for obtaining the sample-based measures as discussed in the reference paper [2]

 ### References

-- *Coverage-based Rewriting for Data Preparation*, C. Accinelli, S. Minisi and B. Catania.
+[1] *Coverage-based Rewriting for Data Preparation*, C. Accinelli, S. Minisi and B. Catania.
 EDBT Workshop 2020

-- *The impact of rewriting on coverage constraint satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
+[2] *The impact of rewriting on coverage constraint satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
 EDBT Workshop 2021.

-- *covRew: a Python Toolkit for Pre-Processing Pipeline Rewriting Ensuring Coverage Constraint Satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
+[3] *covRew: a Python Toolkit for Pre-Processing Pipeline Rewriting Ensuring Coverage Constraint Satisfaction* C. Accinelli, B. Catania, G. Guerrini and S. Minisi.
 EDBT 2021.